kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 pods in a pod group according to the disruption mode.
 Workload level disruption is not currently supported, but could be considered if use cases arise.

-There is one issue with observability.
-All the actors in the system are expected to be aware of Pod target evictions.
-Even if the main controller that manages the Workload resource can observe/respond to the EvictionRequest, other responders might not do so.
-It might be useful to treat Workload evictions as a syntactic sugar and transform such EvictionRequest into n number of Pod targeted EvictionRequests.
-The number n would depend on the policies mentioned above.
+[EvictionRequest and Eviction API](#evictionrequest-and-eviction-api) design allow us to easily support this feature.
+We can only add support for the PodGroup only to the EvictionRequest's `.spec.target`.
+The eviction request controller would then create the required number of Evictions with a Pod `.spec.target`.
+The number of Evictions would depend on the policies mentioned above.
+Most likely, no change will be needed for the Eviction API.

 #### Preemption Support